 Journalism isn’t the only field being redefined by VR.
 The tourism industry is also utilizing VR in the hopes of attracting more visitors.
-BBC News documented how Wales received funding for VR tourism projects, because many claimed that the tech increased visitor engagement.
+BBC News documented how Wales received funding for VR tourism projects because many claimed that the tech increased visitor engagement.
 VR brings tourists to places they can’t access on their own, like a dungeon that’s off-limits.

 Other countries around the world are also making use of VR to enhance travel experiences.
 Nowadays, the tech is used at globally renowned hotels and resorts, and it is being applied in a number of creative ways.

-Another 360Stories article identified Marriott Hotels & Resorts as one of the growing brands which benefits from VR.
+Another 360Stories article identified Marriott Hotels & Resorts as one of the growing brands which benefit from VR.
 They were among the first to offer a VR-based guest service by launching VRoom Service in 2015.
 This option gives guests the chance to use a Samsung Gear VR headset with an accompanying VR premium video service.
-The hotel group also offers VR Postcards, which are a series of travel stories that can be experienced in 360 degree 3D.
+The hotel group also offers VR Postcards, which are a series of travel stories that can be experienced in 360 degrees 3D.

-Elsewhere, Portugal’s Penha Longa Resort, which runs under The Ritz-Carlton Hotel Company, recently announced its VR spa treatment where guests can immerse themselves in a relaxing 360 degree virtual world while enjoying either a facial or body treatment.
+Elsewhere, Portugal’s Penha Longa Resort, which runs under The Ritz-Carlton Hotel Company, recently announced its VR spa treatment where guests can immerse themselves in a relaxing 360-degree virtual world while enjoying either a facial or body treatment.
 The new service aims to bring a sense of tranquility akin to the effects of mindful meditation.